-[2] The application was filed in the Federal Court of Australia (Federal Court) on 11 October 2005 (original application) and entered on the Register of Native Title Claims on 3 April 2008.
-On 29 January 2015 an amended application was filed in the Federal Court.
-On 4 September 2015 the Federal Court granted leave to the applicant to further amend the application.
-The Registrar of the Federal Court gave a copy of the further amended application to the Registrar on 7 September 2015 pursuant to s 64(4) of the Act.
+[2] The application was filed in the Federal Court of Australia (Federal Court) on 4 December 2015.
+On 8 December 2015, the Registrar of the Federal Court gave a copy of the application to the Registrar pursuant to s 63 of the Act.
 This has triggered the Registrar's duty to consider the claim made in the application under s 190A of the Act.